OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-4.markdown

     Don't forget that the resource doesn't need the `.css` extension on the end.

-If you run the module in Orchard now then it will look the same as it did before.
+If you run the module in Orchard now, it will look the same as it did before.
 While this is a simplistic application of a best practice, I think that from the explanation of it you will see how valuable it will be in more complex modules.

 Orchard also has an assets pipeline feature.
 This feature can help build your resources into the final files to be included by Orchard in the resource manifest.
 For example, you might want to combine the scripts into a single file or minify your style sheets.
 If you look in your project you will see a file called `Assets.json` which drives this feature.